File: i3_log.h¶

 - Parameters:

 enable – : Enabling the remote CLI can generate significant BLE traffic.
 This can slow down speed related things like file transfer.
-Hence this API allows the remote command line to be easily supressed.
+Hence this API allows the remote command line to be easily suppressed.
 The initial state can be set in reach-server.h

 - Returns: